NoBypass/python-trivia/README.md

 **Expected results:**
 One was able to skip or answer the questions exactly 15 times.
 The program did not end early and after answering for the 15th time, the podium displayed.

-### (T2) The multiple choice questions are different in every category/fit the category
+### (T2 for UC2) The multiple choice questions are different in every category/fit the category
 **Prerequisites:**
 - The script is started
 - The dependency error handling did not trigger